North African Grass

 - Clean clothing, pets, equipment and vehicles before leaving infested sites.

 - These plants can be hand-pulled as they grow from shallow roots.
-It is feasible for small patches as it can still be labour intensive.
+It is feasible for small patches but it can still be labour intensive.

 - Mowing is only recommended prior to seed set and before soils dry out.